 Address: 2933 Barrett Station Rd, St. Louis, MO 63122

-The National Museum of Transportation is a must-see for any locomotive and railroad enthusiasts, as well as anyone interested in big machines in general.
+The National Museum of Transportation is a must-see for locomotive and railroad enthusiasts and anyone interested in big machines in general.
 This massive indoor-outdoor museum is on the southwestern outskirts of Saint Louis and is still connected to active rail lines, allowing for deliveries of new additions.

-While there’s a big focus on trains, the museum is all about “planes, trains, and automobiles,” and even boats as well.
-It has been recognized as the largest collection of transportation vehicles in the world, which spans over 150 years of American transportation history.
+While there’s a big focus on trains, the museum is all about “planes, trains, and automobiles,” and even wells.
+It has been recognized as the world’s most extensive collection of vehicles, spannings over 150 years of American transportation history.

-The collection includes the Union Pacific #4006, or “Big Boy,” the largest successful steam locomotive ever built.
-There are about 25 on-road vehicles as well, including Mustangs, Model T’s, and semi-trucks.
-Water transportation is represented by a Missouri River towboat, and there are two military aircraft there as well.
+The collection includes the Union Pacific #4006, or “Big Boy,” the most prominent successful steam locomotive ever built.
+There are about 25 on-road vehicles, including Mustangs, Model T’s, and semi-trucks.
+A Missouri River towboat represents water transportation, and there are two military aircraft there as well.

 23. Hollywood Wax Museum